Writing

 Implementing a Virtual List

-From the interactive UI above, it's clear that the most important aspect of implementing a virtual list is knowing the start and end points of the viewable area, which are startIndex and endIndex, respectively.
-Their calculation methods are as follows:
+From the interactive UI above, you can see that the most important aspect of implementing a virtual list is determining the start and end of the visible area, represented by startIndex and endIndex.
+These values are calculated as follows:

 const startIndex = Math.floor(scrollTop / itemHeight);